jimlind/filmlinkd-java/README.md

 - Check permissions before trying to send
 - Delete the Queue Lock
 - Check permissions on channel not guild
+- Change from only checking previous lid to checking the previous lid list

 Next.

 - Something is a little silly because it is reposting reviews, we need a centralized cache/filter system
 - Move the existing cache to message receiver
 - Pass user directly to the sendSuccess to avoid another database look up
-- Add the logic around one-off channel posts as well
+- Add the logic around one-off channel posts as well (the channel overrides should post everywhere if new)

 Open Larger Bugs.